WE KNOW YOU’VE GOT SOME QUESTIONS.

 - ALL MEALS COVERED – Friday and Saturday lunches and dinners, as well as Fri-Sun grab and go breakfast snacks, coffee and tea bar all weekend

-- FOUR (NEW!
-MORE!)
-2-HOUR WORKSHOPS WITH INCREDIBLE FACILITATORS THAT YOU CHOOSE, available multiple times Friday and Saturday (first come, first serve)
+- THREE 3 HOUR WORKSHOPS (LONGER!)
+WITH INCREDIBLE FACILITATORS THAT YOU CHOOSE, available multiple times Friday and Saturday (first come, first serve)

 - A lanyard with info packet